 The first camera I bought myself was a Canon 1000D.
 It was a huge upgrade from my mum’s old Canon from 1995.

-Ever since then I’ve been the proud owner of the 5d Mark ii, 6d Mark ii, 5d Mark iii, Canon Eos R. My current camera is the Canon Eos R6.
+Ever since then I’ve been the proud owner of the 5d Mark ii, 6d Mark ii, 5d Mark iii, Canon Eos R, Canon Eos R6, and my current camera is the latest model Canon EOs R5.

 The reason I’m currently settling with this camera body is because of the quick 20 fps and a video resolution better than on the Eos R.